Lenddo/c-sharp-lenddo/README.md

 # Introduction
 C# Client for Lenddo Services

+# Release Notes:
+2.0.0
+	- Updated project type to use a Standard Class Library
+	- Use Namespace Lenddo.SDK instead of Lenddo.API

 This client helps expose Lenddo services in an easy-to-implement manner for C#.
 Currently this SDK exposes two primary features of the Lenddo platform:
 ## Data Retrieval
 Get _verification_, _decision_, and _score_ from Lenddo.